SallaApp/oauth2-merchant/README.md

     //
     // ## Refresh Token
     //
-    // You should store the refresh token in somewhere in your system because the access token expired after 14 days
+    // You should store the refresh token somewhere in your system because the access token expired after 14 days
-    // so you can use the refresh token after that to generate an new access token without ask any access from the merchant
+    // so you can use the refresh token after that to generate a new access token without asking any access from the merchant
     //
     // $token = $provider->getAccessToken(new RefreshToken(), ['refresh_token' => $token->getRefreshToken()]);
     //